 With the help and support of the Royal Danish Embassy and DANIDA CLZ introduced a full Safari Guide Training Course to the Lower Zambezi in 2008.
-Greg Poole was recruited to train candidates and structure the course.
 A total of 9 local trainees were taken on board.
 The trainees spent just over 3 months at the CLZ Base Camp covering primarily theoretical guide training with basic practical experience in the field.
 They were then sent on commercial placement to various lodges in the GMA and LZNP where they spent a further 3 months gaining in depth practical experience on site.

 Needless to say all of the trainees featured extremely well in their exams and all 9 have now been formally employed as Safari Guides in the Lower Zambezi area.